nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ![pushing FELL button](images/hold_plugPro800.gif)

-The web flasher will search for and recognize the C.H.I.P.
+The web flasher will search for and recognize C.H.I.P.
 Pro.

 ![searching page](images/searchFlash.png)

 You will then be directed to the page with the example images.
-Hover over each image to see a description and click to see more details such as file size.
-When you have chosen your adventure, **FLASH TO C.H.I.P.
+Hover over each image to see a description and click to see more details such as file size and kernel version.
+When you have chosen your adventure, click **FLASH TO C.H.I.P.
 PRO**.

 [![image page](images/imagesPage.png)] (images/imagesPage.jpg) | [![flash to board](images/imageDetail.png)] (images/imageDetail.png) |
 |:---:|:---:|